Professional edition active

 High-density lipoproteins (HDL) are initially cholesterol-free lipoproteins that are synthesized in both enterocytes and the liver.
 HDL metabolism is complex, but one role of HDL is to obtain cholesterol from peripheral tissues and other lipoproteins and transport it to where it is needed most—other cells, other lipoproteins (using cholesteryl ester transfer protein [CETP]), and the liver (for clearance).
 Its overall effect is anti-atherogenic.

-Efflux of free cholesterol from cells is mediated by ATP-binding cassette transporter A1 (ABCA1), which combines with apoprotein A-I (apo A-I) to produce nascent HDL.
+Efflux of free cholesterol from cells is mediated by adenosine triphosphate (ATP)-binding cassette transporter A1 (ABCA1), which combines with apoprotein A-I (apo A-I) to produce nascent HDL.
 Free cholesterol in nascent HDL is then esterified by the enzyme lecithin-cholesterol acyl transferase (LCAT), producing mature HDL.
 Plasma HDL levels may not completely represent reverse cholesterol transport, and the protective effects of higher HDL levels may also be due to anti-oxidant and anti-inflammatory properties.

 Lipoprotein (a) [Lp(a)] is an LDL-like particle that contains apoprotein (a), characterized by cysteine-rich regions called kringles.
 One of these regions is homologous with plasminogen and is thought to competitively inhibit fibrinolysis and thus predispose to thrombus formation.
-Lp(a) may also directly promote atherosclerosis.
-The metabolic pathways of Lp(a) production and clearance are not well characterized, but levels increase in patients with chronic kidney disease, especially in patients on dialysis.
+Data, including Mendelian randomization analyses, genome‐wide association studies, and large meta‐analyses, support a causal relationship between elevated Lp(a) levels and increased cardiac risk (1, 2, 3).
+While the exact mechanism of the atherogenic effects of Lp(a) is not fully understood, it is thought that it promotes inflammation and thrombosis (4, 5).
+The metabolic pathways of Lp(a) production and clearance are not well characterized, but levels increase in patients with chronic kidney disease, especially in patients on dialysis (6, 7).

 quizzes_lightbulb_red